ministryofjustice/moj-frontend/docs/components/sortable-table.md

 eleventyNavigation:
   key: Sortable table
   parent: Components
-  excerpt: "Use this component when users need to add similar information a couple of times, such as several names for a single application."
+  excerpt: "Use the sortable table component to let users sort columns in ascending or descending order."
 ---

 {% lastUpdated "sortable-table" %}